ethereum/sourcify/README.md

   - [@ethereum-sourcify/bytecode-utils](/packages/bytecode-utils/): A library to extract and parse the CBOR encoded metadata from the bytecode.
 - [Sourcify UI](https://github.com/sourcifyeth/ui) - a web UI to interact with the server, lookup, and verify contracts

 The project aims to serve as a public good infrastructure with fully open-source development and an [open and accessible contract repository](https://docs.sourcify.dev/docs/repository/) of verified contracts.
 Anyone can easily run their own Sourcify server and monitor to verify contracts on their own.
-We also aim to provide tooling to verify contracts easier on different platforms e.g. browers.
+We also aim to provide tooling to verify contracts easier on different platforms e.g. browsers.

 _ℹ️ [This monorepo](https://github.com/ethereum/sourcify) contains the main modules.
 The [sourcifyeth Github organization](https://github.com/sourcifyeth) contains all other auxiliary services and components._